Abdallah Msambachi Calls for Accelerated Soybean Growth at the Tanzania Poultry Show 2024

 A Roadmap to Success: What Comes Next?

-The regionalization strategy will also continue to play a key role in connecting farmers with buyers and ensuring that the benefits of soybean production are felt across Tanzania.
+The regionalization strategy will also continue to play a vital role in connecting farmers with buyers and ensuring that the benefits of soybean production are felt across Tanzania.
 “Through regionalization, we can ensure that every region with off-take capacity is linked to farmers, creating a sustainable commercial ecosystem for soybeans,” Msambachi said.

 In addition to these efforts, TSSI will continue working with policymakers to ensure that the regulatory environment supports the sector’s growth.
 “Policy alignment is crucial to our success, and we will continue to engage with the public sector to create an enabling environment for the soybean sector,” he said.